Why Auto ApproveResourcesFAQ

 Refinance Your Loans

 If your credit score has improved since you initially financed your car or your home, or if the market rates have decreased since you initially financed, you may qualify for a significantly lower APR.
-This can save you a lot of money, money that you can use to pay off other debts.
+This can save you money you can use to pay off other debts.

-This may be obvious, but try your best to avoid getting into more debt.
+This may sound obvious, but try your best to avoid getting into more debt.
 Limit your purchases, resist opening new lines of credit, and avoid any major purchases.
+It may be easier said than done, but avoiding add to your debt is crucial for your financial well-being.

 More Resources